mccarthysean/mccarthysean.github.io/_posts/2020-11-07-timescale-dash-flask-part-1.md

   time_bucket('01:00:00'::interval, sensor_data.time)
 ```

 That's it for part 1 of this three-part tutorial on TimescaleDB, Dash, and Flask.
-Stay tuned for part 2 on integrating Dash and Flask, and part 3 on creating reactive, interactive time series charts in Dash for your single-page application (SPA).
+Here's [part 2]({% post_url 2020-11-08-timescale-dash-flask-part-2 %}) on integrating Dash and Flask.
+Part 3 will focus on creating reactive, interactive time series charts in Dash for your single-page application (SPA).

 Stay healthy,<br>
 Sean